Exiled-Team/EXILED/GettingStarted.md

    }
 ```

 And then congratulations!
-You have made your very first Exiled Plugin!
+You have made your very first Sexiled Plugin!
 It is important to note that all plugins **must** have an IsEnabled configuration.
 This config allows server owners to enable and disable the plugin at their own accord.
-The IsEnabled config will be read by the Exiled loader (your plugin does not need to check if `IsEnabled == true` or not.).
+The IsEnabled config will be read by the Sexiled loader (your plugin does not need to check if `IsEnabled == true` or not.).

 ### What now?
 If you want more information you should join our [discord!](https://discord.gg/nDQk84m)

 We have a #resources channel that you might find useful, as well as exiled contributors and plugin developers who would be willing to assist you in the creation of your plugin(s).

 Or you could read all the events that we have!
-If you want to check them out [here!](https://github.com/galaxy119/EXILED/tree/master/Exiled.Events/EventArgs)
+If you want to check them out [here!](https://github.com/galaxy119/SEXILED/tree/master/Sexiled.Events/EventArgs)